Printer

 uint_value: 300

-Next, you will need to find the workflow template ID.
+EOFNext, you will need to find the workflow template ID.
 The command below lists workflow templates provided by CIQ.
-The ID of the printer example workflow template shown in the output below is 00000010-aaaa-bbbb-cccc-dddddddddddd.
+Note that the workflow-template ID may be different in your Fuzzball cluster.

 NAME | ID | OWNER | PROVIDER | UPDATETIME | DISABLED